Why Rest Can Feel Disloyal When You Grew Up Watching Your Parents Struggle: Understanding Loyalty Burnout in High-Achieving Women

 Burnout That Comes From Love

-Many high-achieving women are not pushing because they hate themselves.
-They are pushing because they care deeply.
+Many high-achieving women experiencing loyalty burnout keep pushing because they care deeply.

 They want to: